Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

 - operator (instruction): "+", "-", "*", "/";
-- left (variable / any literal) - this instruction accepts these two variable types: “pointer” and “value”;
+- left (variable / any literal) - this instruction accepts these two variable types: ptr and val;
-- right (variable / any literal) - this instruction accepts these two variable types: “pointer” and “value”;
+- right (variable / any literal) - this instruction accepts these two variable types: ptr and val;
 - [output] (variable).

 ## ++, --